University of Valencia logo Logo Science Culture and Innovation Unit - Chair for Science Popularisation Logo del portal

 Objectives:

-- To know what happens to the medicine inside the body.
-We will give answers to questions such as "does the medicine know where it should go?".
+• Understand what happens to a medicine inside the human body.
+We will answer questions such as “Does the medicine know where it needs to go?”

-- To elaborate a pharmaceutical form (placebo) on a small scale, using laboratory equipment and working appropriately.
+• Prepare a pharmaceutical form (placebo) on a small scale, using laboratory materials and working appropriately.

-The workshop will be taught by 3 professors from the Department of Pharmacy and Pharmaceutical Technology and Parasitology: Lucía Hipólito Cubedo, Ana Melero Zaera and María José Cano Cebrián.
+The workshop will be led by three lecturers from the Department of Pharmacy, Pharmaceutical Technology and Parasitology: Ana Melero Zaera, Antonio Guillot and María José Cano Cebrián.

 More information